geogardenclub/geogardenclub.github.io/docs/user-guide/get-started/overview.md

 title: Overview
 ---

-# Welcome to the GGC Quick Start
+# Get Started with GeoGardenClub

-Here's how to get started:
+Here's how:

 1. Download the app from the App Store or Play Store.
 2. Create an account so you can sign in.